Skip to main content

 Why is biofilm a problem in itself?

-When we talk about biofilm, we are also talking about the damage it can cause if it grows in the pipes.
+When we talk about biofilm, we are also talking about the damage it can cause if it grows within the pipes.
 The so-called microbes can get into the water and cause, for example, oxidation of materials, rapid product spoilage and possibly infecting people who consume contaminated products.
 This slimy layer is difficult to combat as it is resistant to many substances.

 From biofilm to MIC